adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #264 Made more significant progress today.
 I'm going to keep the momentum going.
 Do need to look at the doc though.

+#265 Making some small progress forward on the AWS Developer Certificate